-- No TEMPEST: Computers and peripheral devices connected to the PSD are not TEMPEST approved. - Physical: The environment provides physical security commensurate with the value of the TOE and the data it processes and contains. - No wireless devices: The environment includes no wireless peripheral devices. - Trusted admin and configuration: PSD Administrators and users are trusted to follow and apply all guidance in a trusted manner.
-Personnel configuring the PSD and its operational environment follow the applicable security configuration guidance. - User allowed access: All PSD users are allowed to interact with all connected computers.
+- Computers and peripheral devices connected to the PSD are not TEMPEST approved.
+The TSF may or may not isolate the ground of the keyboard and mouse computer interfaces (the USB ground).
+The Operational Environment is assumed not to support TEMPEST red-black ground isolation. - The environment provides physical security commensurate with the value of the TOE and the data it processes and contains. - The environment includes no wireless peripheral devices. - PSD Administrators and users are trusted to follow and apply all guidance in a trusted manner. - Personnel configuring the PSD and its operational environment follow the applicable security configuration guidance. - All PSD users are allowed to interact with all connected computers.
 It is not the role of the PSD to prevent or otherwise control user access to connected computers.
 Computers or their connected network shall have the required means to authenticate the user and to control access to their various resources.